Pizza Dough: an awesome simple pizza dough that will work.

 In this episode we will actually create the pizza dough we bought from the store in the first post, and then follow the recipe from that post to compose upon the pizza dough we will make today.

 Towards our theme of pizza as ultra-practical, our goal is to prepare this dough today so it’s ready to compose upon, in less than five minutes, minus the time in the stand mixer.
+We may not hit our goal exactly, but we will surely be close.

 Let’s get right to it!